neurophysik/jitcsde/docs/index.rst

 ------------

 JiTCSDE (just-in-time compilation for stochastic differential equations) is a standalone Python implementation of the adaptive integration method proposed by Rackauckas and Nie [RN17]_, which in turn employs Rößler-type stochastic Runge–Kutta methods [R10]_.
-It can take both Itō and Stratonovich SDEs, converting the latter internally.
+It can handle both Itō and Stratonovich SDEs, converting the latter internally.
 JiTCSDE is designed in analogy to `JiTCODE`_ (which is handled very similarly to `SciPy’s ODE`_ (`scipy.integrate.ode`)):
 It takes iterables (or generator functions) of symbolic expressions, translates them to C code, compiles them and an integrator wrapped around them on the fly, and allows you to operate this integrator from Python.
 Symbolic expressions are mostly handled by `SymEngine`_, `SymPy`_’s compiled-backend-to-be (see `SymPy vs. SymEngine`_ for details).